Finiteness of the percolation threshold for inhomogeneous long-range models in one dimension: Introduction and overview of the results

-Here and throughout we use $f(z)\asymp g(z)$ to indicate that $\nicefrac{f(z)}{g(z)}$ is bounded away from $0$ and $\infty$.
-For given $\beta>0$, we now generate \(\G(\beta)\) in two steps.
-Firstly, we sample vertices.
-In the present introduction the \emph{vertex locations} are always distributed according to a unit intensity Poisson process $\eta$ on $\R$, but we allow more general choices later on.
+For given $\beta>0$, we now generate \(\G_\beta\) in two steps.
+First, we sample vertices.
+In this introductory section, the \emph{vertex locations} are always distributed according to a unit intensity Poisson process $\eta$ on $\R$, we discuss more general choices later on in Section~\ref{sec:formalConstr}.
 Each vertex location $x\in\eta$ is endowed with an independent $\operatorname{Uniform(0,1)}$ \emph{vertex mark} $t_x$.
-The pairs $\x=(x,t_x)$ form the vertices of $\G(\beta)$ and we use the notation $\eta'$ for the collection of all vertices.
-Secondly, given $\eta'$, we connect each pair of vertices $\x,\y\in\eta'$ independently by an edge with probability
+The pairs $\x=(x,t_x)$ form the vertices of $\G_\beta$ and we use the notation $\mathscr{X}$ for the collection of all vertices.
+Secondly, given $\mathscr{X}$, we connect any two vertices $\x,\y\in\mathscr{X}$ independently by an edge with probability

-and we denote this event by $\x\sim\y.$ Hence, due to our monotonicity assumptions on $\rho$ and $g$, short edges and connections to vertices with small marks are more probable.
-One can think of the marks as inverse vertex weights, which give the model its name.
+and we denote the presence of an edge between $\x$ and $\y$ by $\x\sim\y.$ Due to our monotonicity assumptions on $\rho$ and $g$, short edges and connections to vertices with small marks are more probable than long edges and edges between vertices of high mark.
+One can think of the marks as inverse vertex weights, which give the weight-dependent random connection model its name.
+The integrability assumptions on $\rho$ and $g$ assure that $\G_\beta$ has finite mean degree.
 The parameter \(\beta>0\) directly affects the edge probability but can also be interpreted as controlling the density of Poisson points, since it rescales distances.
 In fact, our approach enables us to work with more general vertex locations than a Poisson process and we give a detailed construction of the model in Section~\ref{SecGen}.
+By construction, the kernel \(g\) determines the degree distribution of the model up to a multiplicative constant, whereas the profile specifies the geometric restrictions of the model \cite{GHMM2022, GGLM2019}.

+In the literature, two types of profile functions have attracted the most attention: profile functions with bounded support, e.g.\ the indicator \(\rho=\mathbbm{1}_{[0,1]}\), and profile functions with polynomial decay of index \(\delta>1\), i.e., if there exist constants \(0<c<C\) such that